seznam/shelter/README.rst

 + **runserver** runs production HTTP, multi-process server.
 Number of the processes are detected according to ``INTERFACES`` setting in the ``settings`` module.
 Service processes are run in separated processes.
-  Parent process checks child processes and when child process crashes, it is run again.
-Maximum amount of the crashes are 100, then application will exit.
+  Parent process checks child processes and when child process exits (itself or due to crash or signal), it is run again.
+Crashes are counted, maximum amount of the crashes are 100, then whole application will exit.
+If child stops with exit code 0, crash counter is not incremented.
 + **shell** runs interactive Python's shell.
 First it tries to run *IPython*, then standard *Python* shell.
 Service processes are run in threads.
 + **showconfig** shows effective configuration.